blank0826/AI-CheckersGame/README.md

    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
 A man moves diagonally forward left or right from one square to an immediately
            neighboring vacant square.<br />
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
 When a man reaches the farthest row forward (the king-row: top or bottom row
-          for opponent player – marked with red in the diagram) it becomes a king.<br />
+          for opponent player – marked with red in the diagram)</br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;it becomes a king.<br /><br />
  **B. The ordinary movement of a king (crowned man):**<br />
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.
-The king moves from one square diagonally forward or backward, left or right, to an immediately neighbor vacant square.<br />
+The king moves from one square diagonally forward or backward, left or right, to an immediately neighbor vacant square.<br /><br />

-### Capturing Movement Rules:
+### Capturing Movement Rules:<br />
-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
-To capture the opponent’s piece, a man moves from one square over a diagonally adjacent and forward square that is occupied by an opponent’s piece and on to a vacant square immediately beyond it.
+    4. To capture the opponent’s piece, a man moves from one square over a diagonally adjacent and forward square that is occupied by an opponent’s piece and on to a vacant square immediately beyond it.
 On completion of the jump the captured piece is removed from the board.<br />
-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
-The capturing movement of a king is similar to a man, but it can move both directions, forward and backward direction.<br />
+    5. The capturing movement of a king is similar to a man, but it can move both directions, forward and backward direction.<br />
-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.
-The capturing move of the piece (man or king) is continued until all the jumps are completed.<br />
+    6. The capturing move of the piece (man or king) is continued until all the jumps are completed.<br />
 **Exception: if a man reaches the king-row by means of a capturing move, it then becomes a king but may not make any further jumps in the same turn.**<br />